mobilecoinfoundation/mcips/text/0032-fog-compatible-gift-codes.md

 what software the recipient is using, which is counter to the goal of the feature.

 We propose to fix this in a quite simple way:

 Instead of transfering private keys to an entire account, we just transfer ownership of a specific `TxOut`.
-We give them private keys and secrets connected to this `TxOut`, but which don't reveal anything about our account private
+We give them private keys and secrets connected to this `TxOut`, but which don't reveal anything about our account private keys.

 * To enable someone to spend a TxOut, we just have to give them the `onetime_private_key` of the `TxOut`.
 * To enable someone to see the unblinded amount of the TxOut, we just have to give them the `shared_secret` of the `TxOut`.
 * To enable someone to find the TxOut in the ledger (even a Fog user), we just have to tell them the global index in the blockchain.